 Apply for a business loan

 Loans sound scary, don’t they?
 But there are some great options available out there for people who are looking to start their own businesses.
 Websites like moneysupermarket.com will let you compare the loan options available to you.
-You should also have a look at Start-up Loan.
-They’re government-backed and offer funding alongside free business support.
+You should also have a look at Start-up Loan, as they’re government-backed and offer funding alongside free business support.
 You can borrow up to £25,000 from them at an interest rate of just 6%.

 You’ll need to have a pretty impressive business plan for this type of funding.
 Venture Capitalists invest in businesses on behalf of their clients (millionaires, usually), but they expect 3-10 times return on their investment.
 Your ducks will need to be in the straightest row they have ever been in.
 You’ll have to prove that the chances of your business failing are very slim if you want one of these big business boys to invest in your idea.